eashanadhikarla/eashanadhikarla.github.io/_pages/cv.md

   * The enhanced deep neural architecture significantly improved the robustness of DNN for an image classification task.

 * <b>Face-Mask Detection on real-world Webcam dataset</b> (Python, Bash, ffmpeg, Pytorch, COCO Annotator)
-  * Successfully collected more than 900 Gb of public webcam data, by capturing image frames periodically from over 80 webcams across United States.
+  * Successfully collected more than 1000 Gb of public webcam data, by capturing image frames periodically from over 75 webcams across United States.
   * Applied Coco-annotation semi-automated labelling to develop ground-truth labels.
-  * Re-implemented 4 state-of-the-art face detection algorithms for face detection & face mask detection to analyze their effectiveness in real-world dataset.
+  * Re-implemented 13 state-of-the-art face detection algorithms for face detection & face mask detection to analyze their effectiveness in real-world dataset.
-  * Reported face mask usage across United States from Jun 23' 2020 to Feb 10' 2020.
+  * Reported face mask usage across United States from Jun' 2020 to Mar' 2021.

 * <b>Sequence Generative Adversarial Nets with Policy Gradient</b> (Python, PyTorch) (<a href="https://github.com/eashanadhikarla/seqGAN">link</a>)
   * Seq-GAN is a unique approach which models the data generator as a stochastic policy in reinforcement learning to solve the problem.